ECEn 324 Review Topics: Chapter 9

 - Why is virtual memory an important concept?
-(What does it do for
+(How does it

 - What is the overhead of supporting the abstraction of virtual